YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Journal Selection Qualifiers
 +++++++++++++++++++++++++++++

-Journal Selection Qualifiers are compatible with -EXTRACT and -SHOW operations only.
+Journal Selection Qualifiers are only compatible with the -EXTRACT and -SHOW operations.
 This is because most applications are not constructed to safely remove a subset of transactions based on criteria that is exterior to the application design.
 To exclude transactions from a recovery based on some selection criteria, the methodology is to -EXTRACT the records, and then reapply them through application logic rather than by journal recovery.
 This approach permits the application logic to appropriately handle any interactions between the removed and the retained transactions.
 Note that, selection qualifiers might result in only a subset of a fenced transaction's journal records to be extracted (for example, a TSTART record may not be extracted because the first update in that transaction was filtered out by a selection qualifier, while the corresponding TCOMMIT record may get extracted).
-This can cause a fenced transaction to seem broken when actually it is not.
+This can cause a fenced transaction to seem broken when it is actually not.

 The following qualifiers control the selection criteria for journal processing.